Brian Chisholm (politician): Early life and education

-Chisholm was born in Madison, Wisconsin, and graduated from Severna Park High School in Severna Park, Maryland.
-He holds a Bachelor of Arts degree in Marketing from Clemson University.
+Chisholm was born in Madison, Wisconsin, on November 7, 1970.
+He graduated from Severna Park High School in Severna Park, Maryland, where he played on the school's football team as a guard and the school's baseball team as a catcher.
+Chisholm holds a Bachelor of Arts degree in marketing from Clemson University.

 Political career

 Chisholm was a member of the Pension Oversight Commission of Anne Arundel County, Maryland from 2015 to 2018.
 He was vice-chair of the commission from 2017 to 2018.

 In 2014, Chisholm ran for election to one of two District 31B seats in the Maryland House of Delegates, but came in fourth in a field of eight candidates in the Republican primary.
 On October 19, 2017, he announced that he would again run for the House of Delegates, and, together with incumbent and fellow Republican Nic Kipke, won.
 Chisholm was sworn into the Maryland House of Delegates om January 9, 2019, and has served as a member of the Health and Government Operations Committee during his entire tenure.
 He is also a member of the Maryland Freedom Caucus.

+In May 2026, House Speaker Joseline Peña-Melnyk wrote to Chisholm and state delegate Mark N. Fisher to apologize and remove an episode of Fisher's "Dumbest Bill in America" video series in which the lawmakers accused Chinese-born state delegate Chao Wu of being a "Chinese communist spy", frequently using the derogatory term "Chicom", and questioned his motive for introducing a bill to require data transparency in AI training.
+Chisholm also mocked Wu's accent, responding to a 10-second clip of Wu providing testimony during the bill's hearing by mimicking an Asian accent, and called Wu's job history, which included stints at the Food and Drug Administration and defense contractor Maryland Aerospace, "scary as hell".
+The legislators' comments were also condemned by the Legislative Black Caucus of Maryland, the Maryland Asian American and Pacific Islander Caucus, and House minority leader Jason Buckel.
+In response, the Maryland Freedom Caucus released a statement criticizing Peña-Melnyk for "sending private letters policing podcasts and using CCP-style speech tactics" against caucus members.
+A spokesperson for Peña-Melnyk dismissed the Freedom Caucus's statement, calling it a "deflection tactic to avoid taking accountability for their deeply troubling comments".
+In a follow-up statement, Chisholm said that his discussion with Fisher was not about Wu's race, ethnicity, or background, and that the conversation should not be whether the lawmakers "should be scolded for asking questions" but rather if Wu is "willing to answer them".